2026 Election Tracker

 Tom Cotton, first elected to the Senate in 2014 by 17 points over Mark Pryor, is seeking a third term.
 He won the March 3 Republican primary against minor challengers Micah Ashby and Jeb Little, advancing to the general.
 The Senate Republican Conference Chair (third-ranking Senate Republican), Cotton has built a national profile around foreign policy hawkishness and immigration restriction.

 The Democratic nominee, Hallie Shoffner, is a sixth-generation Arkansas farmer from Newport.
 Her primary win on March 3 over Ethan Dunbar gave her 78% of the Democratic primary vote.
-Her campaign centers on food insecurity — Arkansas has the highest rate of food insecurity of any state — and on the economic anxieties she argues Republicans in Washington are ignoring.
+Her campaign centers on food insecurity, Arkansas has the highest rate of food insecurity of any state, and on the economic anxieties she argues Republicans in Washington are ignoring.
 Shoffner is the most credentialed Democratic Senate nominee Arkansas has fielded in a decade but the underlying math remains unforgiving: Trump won by 31 points, no Democrat has won an Arkansas Senate seat since Mark Pryor in 2008, and the state party infrastructure has atrophied.
 Cook rates Solid Republican.
+See all of the election odds for senate seats here.

 U.S. Senate election results — Arkansas